-This is one of the papers drawn from a descriptive survey and correlational study that investigated the influence of classroom management practices on academic performance in public secondary schools in Siaya County, Kenya.
-The study was conducted, and papers were written for publication in partial fulfilment of the requirements for the degree of Doctor of Philosophy in Educational Administration at Maseno University.
-To the best of the author's knowledge, there is no financial or non-financial conflict of interest that could impact the research and its publication.
+This is one of the papers that draw from a descriptive survey and correlational study that investigated the influence of implementation of classroom management practices on academic performance in public secondary schools in Siaya County, Kenya.
+The study was conducted, and papers were written for publication in partial fulfilment of the requirements for the degree of Doctor of Philosophy in Educational Administration at Maseno University, Kenya.
+To the best of the authors' knowledge, there is no financial or non-financial conflict of interest that could impact the research and its publication.

-About the Author
+About the Authors

-Opiyo J. O. is a PhD Student at the Department of Educational Management and Foundations, Maseno University, Kenya.
-He holds a Bachelor of Education (Education Science) degree from Moi University, Kenya and a Masters of Education (Educational Administration) degree from Kenyatta University, Kenya.
-He is an experienced teacher of Biology and Chemistry and an administrator at the secondary school level.
-His research interests are classroom management and academic performance, as well as the role of secondary school head teachers in instructional supervision.
+Joseph Oduor Opiyo is a PhD Student in the Department of Educational Management and Foundations at Maseno University, Kenya.
+He holds a Bachelor of Education (Education Science) degree from Moi University, Kenya and a Master of Education (Educational Administration) degree from Kenyatta University, Kenya.
+He is a teacher of Biology and Chemistry and an administrator at the secondary school level.
+His research interest is in Educational Administration.